501Good/barbarisms/Barbarisms.md

     ## 4 Biggest    20 0.05571422 0.006576426
     ## 5 Million    13 0.05867399 0.004343862

 Now, we can see, that Small and Big cities are almost equal and only a little bit more that Large, Biggest and Million cities.
-Also, the diviation redused a lot, meaning that our data is more "compact" now.
+Also, the deviation reduced a lot, meaning that our data is more "compact" now.

-Visualising our new data:
+Visualizing our new data:

 ![](Barbarisms_files/figure-markdown_github/filtered%20plot-1.png)

 No ANOVA here
 -------------

 To find out whether we can use the ANOVA test to check the significance of differences between our means.
-Thus, our data have to meet the assumptions homogenity and normality.
+Thus, our data have to meet the assumptions homogeneity and normality.

-We use Levene's Test to check the homogenity of variances.
+We use Levene's Test to check the homogeneity of variances.

 ``` r
 leveneTest(barbar_frequency ~ status, data = barbar_by_status_detailed)